eepysheepyy/Twitch_Bot/README.md

 Also, there's the item.py file which can tell you what scene_item_id's are (when selected inside OBS) because theres seemingly no other way to check, and it was pissing me off, so I assume that I can alleviate someone else's pain if someone went looking.

-JUST TO CLARIFY: THIS PROGRAM CAN FIND THE scene_item_id of OBS ITEMS when SELECTED inside OBS, when it's connected to your OBS-Websockets.
+**JUST TO CLARIFY: THIS PYTHON SCRIPT (item.py) CAN FIND THE scene_item_id of OBS ITEMS when SELECTED inside OBS, when it's connected to your OBS-Websockets.**

+Links
+--

+You can find my website is https://eepysheepyy.com/

+And uou can find my Twitch here: https://www.twitch.tv/eepysheepyy

-ANYWAYS, I'm the eepysheepyy, and that's my part, you can feel free to check out all my socials and stuff here: https://linktr.ee/eepysheepyy
+You can feel free to check out all my other socials and stuff here: https://linktr.ee/eepysheepyy

 I hope you all have a BAA-Rilliant Day <33